nextcloud/news/docs/developer/External-Api.md

 This authentication/authorization method will be the recommended default until core provides an easy way to do OAuth

+**Note**: Even if login cookies are sent back to your client, they will not be considered for authentication.

 ## Request Format
 The required request headers are:
 * **Accept**: application/json